3002-1 TYPES OF HOUSEHOLDS

 If there are no other household members, the remaining credit balance can be used by the estate to pay heating or electric service expenses incurred by the individual prior to their death.
 If any credit remains after paying these expenses, the vendor refunds the remaining credit to the HAPHeating Assistance Program.

-If the applicant, who is the sole household member dies prior to the date the case is processed, the caseworker needs to contact the client's heat and electric vendors to obtain the total amount of unpaid charges remaining on the client's accounts.
-The caseworker will issue the deceased client's grant up to the amount needed to pay the debt.
-The 75/25 grant split is not required in this situation.
-Due to limitations within ECOSEnergy Community Online System, if the total grant is more than the deceased client's total debt, the remaining balance will need to be issued to one of the vendors and then a refund request must be made to return the credit amount on the client's account to DPADivision of Public Assistance
+If the applicant, who is the sole household member dies prior to the date their case is processed, the caseworker needs to contact the client's primary heat and electric vendors to obtain the total amount of unpaid charges remaining on the client's accounts.
+The caseworker will issue the deceased client's grant up to the amount needed to clear the debt.
+The 50/50 grant split is not required in this situation.
+However, due to limitations within ECOSEnergy Community Online System, if the total grant is more than the deceased client's total debt, the remaining balance will need to be issued to one of the vendors and then a refund request must be made to return the credit amount on the client's account to DPADivision of Public Assistance.
+See MS 3008-6 A for detail on how to proceed with a refund request.

 When a household member dies in the month of application, the worker may determine whether the household will benefit better by using the signature month rather than the prior month's income due to the change in circumstance.